 To dry long haired dogs, use the blaster (no nozzle) on your hairdryer, working the coat with your hands, remove any further loose and dead hairs.
 Once the vast majority of wet is gone, continue with the hair dryer dry but using the slicker brush.
 This will break up the hair and dry it faster.
 Never stay in the same spot for more than a minute as it can cause burns to the skin.
 Brushing your dogs coat can help Reduce Shedding.

 Once your dogs coat is dry, you can use the thinning scissors all over or just in the more dense parts to thin out the hair and allow it to breath a bit better.
 Use a brush or your hands to remove the clumps of hair cut with the thinning scissors.
 Do not leave it sitting in the coat.

 You can use cutting scissors to shape the dogs legs and body, also to tidy up any other areas.
-A eye & ear scissors can be used to trim around the face and tidy up around the eyes and you can use this to trim the hairs in the ear.
+The Great & Small eye & ear scissors can be used to trim around the face and tidy up around the eyes and you can use this to trim the hairs in the ear.